tarwn/lessthandot-hugo/blogs/content/posts/2010-11-30-replication-and-mirroring-setup.md

 On Server B, acting as our remote distributor, setup is required prior to configuring Server A for publication of the tables we want to replicate.
 To set the distributor up, follow these steps.

-Using the wizard: right click Replication in the tree view in SSMS and select, configure Distribution…
+Using the wizard: right click Replication in the tree view in SSMS and select, configure Distribution...

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/mirror_repl/mirroring_replicaton_02.gif" alt="" title="" width="390" height="90" />